jjvanzon/Circular-Language-Spec/constructs-drafts/symbol-language-2004.md

 -----

 Arrays and collections are types that contain objects of a variable type, but not generic on each action.
 In visual basic you can’t create custom forms of such things.
 In C++ ....
-In Com you might HAVE to give the type a certain interface for it to have this genericity and it’s not really handy.
+In Com you might Might give the type a certain interface for it to have this genericity and it’s not really handy.
 In Symbol you can easily change a symbol’s type in run time so you can create custom types that have these array capabilities.
 This makes it possible for an array to be a regular symbol object in a library and not a special built in type.

 -----